josefmaierfl/matchinglib_poselib/generateVirtualSequence/README.md

 Generated data is stored in YAML or XML format which can be specified by the user.
 For easy data interfacing, we provide a [C++ and Python interface](#read-data).

+The software is tested on Ubuntu 18.04 but we provide a Docker-file for operating system independent usage.

 cmake-init is a copy and paste template, that provides the following features:
  * Cross Platform
   * Windows